Online Tensor Learning: Computational and Statistical Trade-offs, Adaptivity and Optimal Regret: Numerical Experiments and Real Data Analysis

-To investigate the impact of the horizon $T$ on the regret, we vary $T$ from 5000, incrementing it by 5000, up to 200,000.
-Following the suggestion provided in the remark after Theorem \ref{thm:regret}, we set the step size as $\eta = \frac{0.01}{\sqrt{T}}$ for the constant step size regime.
-We plot the regret versus square root of the horizon $T$ in the left panel of Figure \ref{fig:regret}.
-We also adopt adaptive choice of step sizes as suggested by Algorithm \ref{alg:adaptive}, and the result of regret versus $\log(T)$ is plotted in the right panel of Figure \ref{fig:regret}.
-From the figures, we observe that the regret exhibits linear scaling with respect to $\sqrt{T}$, aligning with the predictions of Theorem \ref{thm:regret} under a constant step size.
-And for the adaptive setting, the regret scales linear with respect to $\log T$, which greatly improves over the constant step size regime.
+We vary the horizon $T$ from $5,000$ to $200,000$.
+Following the suggestion in the remark after Theorem \ref{thm:regret}, we set the step size to $\eta = \frac{0.01}{\sqrt{T}}$ for the constant step size regime.
+We plot regret versus the square root of the horizon ($\sqrt{T}$) in the left panel of Figure \ref{fig:regret}.
+Additionally, we adopt an adaptive choice of step sizes as suggested by Algorithm \ref{alg:adaptive}, and the resulting regret versus $\log(T)$ is plotted in the right panel of Figure \ref{fig:regret}.
+From the figures, we observe that the regret scales linearly with respect to $\sqrt{T}$, aligning with the predictions of Theorem \ref{thm:regret} under a constant step size.
+In the adaptive setting, the regret scales linearly with respect to $\log T$, which significantly improves upon the constant step size regime.